 Salespeople shouldn’t spend their valuable time on the long process of cold calling and qualifying leads.
-And many closers, in an effort to attain their quota, will give up on contacts who might have ended up purchasing, before making the number of touches needed to win them over.
+In their efforts to attain quota, many closers will give up on prospects (who might have ended up purchasing) before making the number of touches needed to win them over.

 Closers also tend to concentrate on pitching the product instead of the more modest ask of scheduling a phone call for more information.
 Using SDRs to make sure prospects are sales-ready means your closers can save their effort for leads who are likely to buy.